Details of EPA's NPDES Pesticide General Permit

 All of the other 44 states not covered by EPA’s PGP have some form of PGP in place, but they do vary considerably.
 That means if you have pesticide applications that extend across state borders you may need to comply with much different PGP requirements.
-Visit NAAA’s website to learn more about state PGPs.
+Refer to NAAA’s analysis of all 44 State NPDES Pesticide General Permits to learn more about state PGPs.

 EPA’s published PGP contains considerations for protection of endangered species that were outlined by the National Marine Fisheries Service (NMFS) in their final Biological Opinion (BiOp).
 However, EPA still has to complete consultation with the U.S. Fish & Wildlife Service (FWS).